FlaxEngine/FlaxDocs/manual/particles/particle-functions.md

 ![New Particle Function](media/particle-function-create.png)

-The first step is to *right-click* in *Content* window and choose option **New -> Particle Emitter Function**.
+The first step is to *right-click* in *Content* window and choose option **New -> Particles -> Particle Emitter Function**.
 Then specify its name and confirm with *Enter*.
 Open the asset editor by double-clicking on it.

 ![Empty Particle Function](media/particle-function-empty.png)